greninger-lab/revica-strm/README.md

 Install [`Docker`](https://docs.docker.com/engine/installation/)

+Start the Docker client

 To use the test data included in this repo:

-`git clone git@github.com:epiliper/nf-rev.git -b influenza`
+`git clone git@github.com:epiliper/nf-rev.git`

 `cd nf-rev`

-`nextflow run epiliper/nf-rev -r influenza -latest --input example_samplesheet.csv --output example_output -profile docker --db assets/reference.fasta`
+`nextflow run epiliper/nf-rev -r influenza -latest --input example_samplesheet.csv --output example_output -profile docker --db assets/flu.fasta`

+The final output files can be found in `<work_folder, default=run>/final_files`

 If not using example data, replace the fastq files, samplesheet, and database with whatever files you want to use.
 ## Options